 On the other hand, a more recent meta-review of research into the use of web-based learning (including recordings) has suggested that the link is much more complicated.
 Whether recording has an effect on performance could depend on all sorts of things.
-Students’ views on the usefulness of lectures, levels of interest and general academic ability can all affect whether they even listen to the recording.
+Students’ views on the usefulness of lectures, interest levels, and general academic ability can all affect whether they even listen to the recording.

 They are listening … and they are still going to class

-What’s consistent across the research is that lecture recording doesn’t mean that students are merely skipping class entirely.
+Consistent across the research is that lecture recording doesn’t mean that students are merely skipping class entirely.
 Students report that they use lecture recordings for a diverse range of reasons.
 Some do use it to replace lectures that they miss.
 But others use it to review material, improve their study or reinforce their understanding of the material.